lakshmithamatam/lakshmi/Getting-Started-Guide.md

 ___

 ## Using the library
 Prebuilt JARs are available in the Maven Central repository, which are easy to use with your project.
-Note that currently, no stable version is available yet, only snapshots in the snapshots repository.

 ## Maven / Gradle Integration
 The ews-java-api can be included in your build with the following declarations.
 Please check [search.maven](http://search.maven.org/#search%7Cga%7C1%7Cg%3Acom.microsoft.ews-java-api) for the latest release version in the repository.